michelejoseph1/compressionawareintelligence.github.io/README.md

 # Compression Aware Intelligence (CAI)

-Every system compresses.
-Real intelligence must be compression aware.
+Every system compresses so real intelligence must be compression-aware.

 This repo hosts the public site for CAI.